nmeum/archive-mail/README.md

 I only store the last `n` messages in the maildir on my mail server, I maintain a local archive which contains all mails I ever received.
-This tools helps propagating new and modified messages from the maildir on my server to my archive.
+This tool helps propagating new and modified messages from the maildir on my server to my archive.

 ## Usage